Read with BonusRead with Bonus

 Jasmine's POV

-I stood in the parking lot of the training center, clutching the silver necklace my teammates had just given me.
-My fingers traced the tiny gymnast charm, its familiar shape a painful reminder of everything I was about to leave behind.
+Now I'm standing in the training center parking lot, clutching the silver necklace my teammates just gave me.
+My fingers trace the small gymnast charm, its familiar shape a painful reminder of everything I'm about to leave behind.

 "You'll always be part of the team, Jasmine," Coach had said, her usually stern voice wavering.
 But we both knew that wasn't true.
 After today, I wouldn't be part of anything anymore.